 Sometimes, Dogs Just Get Bored

 It's also well-established that a bored or understimulated puppy will engage in destructive behaviors like chewing and digging.
-So it's not too much of a stretch to think that rolling in poop may be a sign you need to pay more attention to your dog and keep him occupied with other, less smelly hobbies.
+So it's not too much of a stretch to think that rolling in poop may be a sign that you need to pay more attention to your dog and keep him occupied with other, less smelly hobbies.